What are the Middlesworth Awards?

-Your paper or project must have been written or created in the past academic year for a course in an academic department, an independent study project for credit at Duke University, or a program sponsored by Duke University.
+Your paper or project must have been written or created in the past academic year for a course in an academic department, an independent study project for credit at Duke University, a program sponsored by Duke University, or an academic publication.

 - Your paper or project must be based largely or wholly on sources in the Rubenstein Rare Book & Manuscript Library.

 - Analytical essays, creative essays, research papers, annotated versions of one or more documents with a narrative introduction, as well as digital projects are acceptable.

 - There is no minimum or maximum length requirement for papers.

 How do I apply?

 - If your paper or project is eligible, it must also be nominated by the faculty member, instructor, or program sponsor for whose course or program you wrote the paper or created the project using the nomination form.

 - Your paper should be double-spaced and formatted with standard margins.